 As for architectural appeal, there may be no better example than the Cathedral of Our Lady of Guadalupe, which blends Caribbean and Spanish designs, and has been standing for over 300 years.
 Or, enjoy the area’s rich natural beauty while horseback riding on the beach (maybe during a romantic Puerto Rico getaway).

 Architecture and history aren’t Ponce’s only draws, though; the city also has an excellent gastronomic presence, blending authentic Puerto Rican flavors with international influences.
 Short of some of the more , you'll have a hard time finding better food than in Ponce.

 The best hotel in Ponce: The Fox Resort

 The Fox Hotel is a major departure from Puerto Rico’s traditional hotel scene.
 A blend of Vintage Pop Art honors 20th-century icons like Frida Kahlo and Marilyn Monroe while “burgers, shakes, sweets and the best coffee in town” provide a fun throwback to the 1950s.

 9. Isabela: gorgeous vistas and limited development

 If you’re looking for super-chill vibes, Isabela is easily one of Puerto Rico’s best areas to stay in.
-The town is relatively small compared to San Juan and Ponce, meaning the surrounding environment is largely untouched and ripe for exploration in the form of snorkeling and hiking.
+The town is relatively small compared to San Juan and Ponce, meaning the surrounding environment is largely untouched and ripe for exploration (especially in the form of snorkeling and hiking).

-The best hotels in Isabela: The Royal Isabela
+The best hotel in Isabela: The Royal Isabela

 10. Cabo Rojo: the best beaches in the Caribbean

-Like Isabel, Cabo Rojo emphasizes nature and the views are breathtaking.
-Unlike Isabel, Cabo Rojo doesn’t offer much in the way of hotels.
-Although, it does have a thriving vacation rental market
+Like Isabel, Cabo Rojo emphasizes nature, and the views are breathtaking.
+Unlike Isabel, however, Cabo Rojo doesn’t offer much in the way of hotels.

 11. Rincón: the surfing capital of Puerto Rico